janhq/cortex.cpp/nitro_deps/README.md

 # WIP
 - 3rd parties are installed using install_deps.sh, this script will fetch dependencies, including the object files/header files into the path build_deps/_install
-- for llama.cpp, we are using submodule instead, there is a proxy package llama-cmake (the reason for this is to provide better header namespace, because header files of llama are ambiguous (e.g common/log.h,common/common.h) and we import alot of llama codes)
+- for llama.cpp, we are using submodule instead, there is a proxy package llama_interface (the reason for this is to provide better header namespace, because header files of llama are ambiguous (e.g common/log.h,common/common.h) and we import alot of llama codes)